A Patient’s Guide to Popliteal Cysts and Treatment Midlothian, VA

 Why does a popliteal cyst develop?

 A popliteal cyst may form after damage to the joint capsule of the knee.
-The weakening of the joint capsule in the damaged area can cause the small sac of fluid to form.
+The weakening of the joint capsule in the damaged area can cause a small sac of fluid to form.
 This can lead to a bulging of the joint capsule, much like what occurs when an inner tube bulges through a weak spot in a tire.
 The cyst may become larger over time.

 A popliteal cyst can actually be a response to other conditions that cause swelling in the knee joint.
 This swelling is most often from problems of osteoarthritis or rheumatoid arthritis in the knee joint.
 It can also be caused by trauma, either from a direct blow to the knee or from repetitive activities that lead to overuse in the knee joint.
 A popliteal cyst is not from a blood clot in the leg, although sometimes it can be mistaken for a blood clot.